CharlesAverill/GoFR/README.md

 To maintain Turing-Completeness, `JumpAndExec` and `Break` functions are planned. `JumpAndExec` will jump to register `Arg1` and sequentially execute registers until it reaches a `Break` instruction.

+### Conditional Jumping

+To maintain Turing-Completeness, a `JumpNotZero` function is planned that will jump to register `Arg1` if register `Arg2` is an `Identity` register with a non-zero value.

 </details>

 ### Assembly Example